mgu0625/mgu0625/README.md

 - 🧪 **Broken symmetry DFT**, PCET, and spectroscopy using ORCA
 - 💻 Data analysis & visualization using Python (NumPy, Pandas, Matplotlib, etc.)
 - 🎮 Creating educational chemistry tools and mini games in Python
-- 🌐 Currently building a whimsical retro-science personal website (with Figma + Spline flair)
+- 🌐 Currently building a whimsical retro-science personal website (with Figma + Blender flair)
-- 📖 Always learning: coding, design, quantum chemistry theory, and a little philosophy on the side
+- 📖 Always learning: coding, 3D modeling and animation, graphic design, quantum chemistry theory, and a little philosophy on the side

 -----